Reimagining Humanitarian Technology Design

 Knowledge Share

-Focus on process documentation not just for accountability, but to build a much-needed knowledge base.
+Focus on process documentation not just for transparency and accountability, but to build a much-needed knowledge base on best practice.

 Beyond Research and practice: